The Garden Grazer

 Customizing

 Add rice or quinoa: You can also mix the salad with a small amount of rice or quinoa to make it an even more satisfying main dish.
-(Plus the rice/quinoa will soak up any leftover citrus dressing.)
+(Plus the rice or quinoa will soak up any leftover citrus dressing.)

 Storing

-Tip: You can eat this dish right after preparing, but the flavors beautifully intensify after it chills in the refrigerator for a little while!
+Store leftovers in an airtight container in the refrigerator.
+I find it holds up well for about 4 days.
+You can eat this dish right after preparing, but the flavors intensify even more after it chills in the fridge for a couple hours or overnight.

 For more inspiration, also browse all salad recipes or black bean recipes.

-Vegan southwest black bean salad with citrus dressing in a bowl
+Overhead view of southwest black bean salad with citrus dressing in a white serving bowl with spoon

 Southwest Black Bean Salad with Citrus Dressing